fred-maussion/elastic-enabled-bank/README.md

 https://eland.readthedocs.io/en/latest/
 ````

-### For the python app, you have two options in terms of proceeding, please choose your flavour:

 ## Run as-is using Docker:
 - Navigate to the root folder of the downloaded repo.
 - using the file env.example as a template, construct your .env file with all of the necessary credentials required to run the demo.